uber/prototool/README.md

 ## FAQ

-**Q:** How do I download `protoc` ahead of time as part of a Docker build/CI pipeline?
+**Question:** How do I download `protoc` ahead of time as part of a Docker build/CI pipeline?

-**A**: We used to have a command that did this, but removed it for simplicity and because the command as implemented did not properly read the configuration file to figure out what version of `protoc` to download.
+**Answer**: We used to have a command that did this, but removed it for simplicity and because the command as implemented did not properly read the configuration file to figure out what version of `protoc` to download.
 We may re-add this command in the future, however here is a technique to accomplish this, including as a `RUN` directive for Docker: